Andalusian fairs: The best fairs to see in the region

 Andalusian Fairs: Malaga´s August Feria

-This year it will be celebrated between the 12th and 19th of August.
+This fair is usually celebrated in August.
 It stands out from other Andalusian fairs for its liveliness both in the daytime and nighttime.
 From the early hours in the morning, the city centre fills up with people dancing sevillanas and drinking sweet wine.
 At night, the festivities move to the fairground, which opens its doors to put on concerts, attractions for children, and a long list of activities.
 You can take the opportunity to come and learn Spanish in Malaga around these dates, enjoying the unique atmosphere and having an unforgettable experience.

 Andalusian Fairs: Ronda’s Pedro Romero Feria and Goyesca bullfight